Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical

 \section{Discussion and conclusions}

-In this work, we investigate the weakly-supervised refinement of coarse-grained MeSH subject annotations into fine-grained ones, at the level of domain concepts.
-Additionally, we propose an automated approach to generating large-scale ground truth datasets for fine-grained semantic indexing, based on MEDLINE articles.
-Hence, the main contributions of the paper are: a) a new method (\textit{Retrospective Beyond MeSH}) for the automated development of ground-truth datasets for the large-scale evaluation of fine-grained semantic-indexing predictions; b) a voting approach for enhancing the original weak supervision provided by \textit{concept occurrence}, c) a new method (\textit{Deep Beyond MeSH}) for developing weakly-supervised deep learning models for refined indexing, and d) the validation and evaluation of the proposed enhanced weak supervision (b) and weakly-supervised models (c) on the new large-scale retrospective datasets (a).
+In this work, we investigate the task of fine-grained semantic indexing ($FGSI$), without ground-truth training data, and the development of weakly-supervised deep-learning (DL) models for it.
+Additionally, we propose an automated approach to generating large-scale ground-truth datasets for $FGSI$, based on MEDLINE articles.
+Hence, the main contributions of the paper are: \begin{itemize} \item The confirmation of \textit{concept occurrence} ($CO$) as a strong heuristic for $FGSI$ at a large-scale. \item A new weakly-supervised method, \textit{Deep Beyond MeSH} ($DBM$), for the $FGSI$ task.
+This method introduces a novel schema for enhancing the original weak supervision ($ALO_3$) and makes specific design choices that allowed the development of DL models that can bring improvements upon the weak supervision itself. \item A new method, \textit{Retrospective Beyond MeSH} (\textit{RetroBM}), for the automated development of ground-truth datasets for the large-scale evaluation of $FGSI$ predictions. \end{itemize}

-Using the retrospective dataset-development method, which exploits the extension of MeSH towards more fine-grained labels, we developed ground-truth test sets for 88 distinct fine-grained labels.
-These datasets consist of more than two million articles with weak supervision for the development and more than one million articles with ground-truth supervision for testing.
-To the best of our knowledge, this is the first large-scale set of datasets for fine-grained semantic indexing of biomedical literature.
+\textit{RetroBM}, exploiting the extension of MeSH towards more fine-grained labels, developed $FGSI$ data sets with ground-truth annotations for 88 distinct fine-grained labels.
+To the best of our knowledge, this is the first large-scale set of ground-truth datasets for $FGSI$, consisting of more than one million articles in total.
+These data allowed us to confirm the strength of $CO$ as a heuristic for $FGSI$ of biomedical literature and proceed with the validation and evaluation experiments of this work.

-Using these new datasets, we first confirmed the strength of \textit{concept occurrence} as a heuristic for fine-grained semantic indexing of biomedical literature.
-Additionally, we showed that this heuristic can be significantly enhanced when combined in an \textit{at-least-one} ensemble with the dictionary-based heuristics \textit{name lowercase} and \textit{synonyms lowercase}.
-The latter two heuristics examine the literal occurrence of the name and synonyms of the concept in the title and abstract of an article.
-This conclusion is particularly inserting, considering that these dictionary-based heuristics rely on the same concept terms already exploited by \textit{concept occurrence} itself.
+\textit{DBM}, first uses the $CO$ heuristic to develop weakly labelled $FGSI$ datasets.
+Then, it significantly enhances these weak labels by combining $CO$ with the dictionary-based heuristics \textit{name lowercase} ($NL$) and \textit{synonyms lowercase} ($SL$), in an \textit{at-least-one} ensemble ($ALO_3$).
+The two heuristics examine the literal occurrence of the name and synonyms of the concept in an article.
+This enhancement is particularly inserting, considering that $NL$ and $SL$ rely on the same concept terms already exploited by $CO$ itself, but use it in different ways leading to the detection of relevant articles missed by $CO$ alone.